bradymholt/geekytidbits.com/_posts/2016/2016-01-20-performance-tuning-postgres.md

 ## Index Tuning

 Another important tuning strategy is to ensure indexes are being properly used.
-As a prerequsite, we need to use turn on the Statistics Collector.
+As a prerequsite, we need to turn on the Statistics Collector.

 The [Postgres Statistics Collector](http://www.postgresql.org/docs/current/static/monitoring-stats.html) is a first class subsystem that collects all sorts of performance statistics that are useful.